 You can buy gold jewellery from jewellers but considering gold jewellery as an investment option may turn out to be an expensive affair for you.

 One of the main reasons for this is that gold jewellery carries making charges.
 If you consider it as an investment, while selling it back you will not get your making charges back.
 Your returns might get compromised depending on how the metal is performing.

 The making charges can range between 5-23% depending on the type of jewellery.
 The only advantage of jewellery is that you get physical possession.
 There is a touch and feel aspect to it.

 Coins and Bars

-Coins and bars may not carry much ‘usage’ value as such.This can be considered as an investment option.
-This option does carry making charges as well but are way lesser than jewellery.
+Coins and bars may not carry much ‘usage’ value.
+These do carry making charges as well but are way lesser than jewellery.
 They are less than Rs 1,000 in most cases.
 Both coins/bars and jewellery carry a risk of theft and physical damage.

 Sovereign gold bonds were started as an initiative by the Government of India in 2015.
 The sale of such bonds is supervised by the Reserve Bank of India.
 It was started by the government as an alternative to owning physical gold.

 This is an efficient way of owning gold as an investment opportunity.
 These bonds have a term of eight years with a lock-in period of five years.